aware-ai-global/.github/profile/README.md

 ## Work with us

 If you're exploring an agentic AI initiative, modernizing infrastructure for AI workloads, or looking for a partner to take a system from prototype to scale, we'd like to hear from you.
-Every engagement starts with a free assessment of your AI readiness, a roadmap tailored to your business goals, and ROI projections.
-No commitment required.

 - **Website**: [awareai.io](https://awareai.io)
 - **LinkedIn**: [linkedin.com/showcase/awareai-io](https://www.linkedin.com/showcase/awareai-io/)